virtualhealthcitizen/postgresql-labs/01_basics/023_joins.md

 The right join starts selecting data from the right table.
 It compares each value in the `fruit_b` column of every row in the right table (`basket_b`) with each value in the `fruit_a` column of every row in the left table (`basket_a`).

-If these values are not equal, the right join creates a new row that contains columns from both tables.
+If these values are equal, the right join creates a new row that contains columns from both tables.

 In case these values are not equal, the right join also creates a new row that contains columns from both tables.
 However, it fills the columns in the left table with `NULL`.